What is the path to objective happiness?

 "All men seek one goal: success or happiness.
 The only way to achieve true success is to express yourself completely in service to society.
 First, have a definite, clear, practical ideal--a goal, an objective.
 Second have the necessary means to achieve your ends--wisdom, money, material and methods.
 Third, adjust all your means to that end."--Aristotle

 Happiness is living in a state of freely choosing to create and exchange rational values needed for yourself and others.
 Being on the path to beneficial and long-lasting happiness does not mean you cannot be happy here and now while on the journey towards more happiness.
 The objective of happiness is not and can never be a final destination that ends, but is found as a never-ending experience while traveling the path of right learning and living.
 The awareness and reminder of your love of life and discovery of your life's purpose will help to keep you on your path.
 When you find yourself off the path, simply get back on or create another way to your destination.

-One must be unrestricted to the self-determination of one's own health, financial, and individual liberty by discovering relevant facts and detecting false information to understand and know yourself, others, current events, and history through the use of critical thinking.
+One must be unrestricted to determine one's own health, financial, and individual liberty by discovering and implementing relevant facts and by detecting and eliminating false information.
+Using critical thinking skills in its proper context helps to know and understand yourself, which will help to know and understand others, current events, and history.
 Never give up your natural right of self-determination and self-initiated learning.